AAA Magazines

 Middle Brook, Missouri

 There’s no need to pay admission to a fancy man-made water park if you’re in southeast Missouri.
-Just head to one crafted by Mother Nature at Johnson’s Shut-Ins State Park.
-Jumbled boulders make up the “shut-ins” area, where the East Fork of the Black River is constricted into a maze of chutes, rivulets, rapids, and small pools.
+Instead, enjoy one created by Mother Nature: Johnson’s Shut-Ins State Park.
+A jumble of boulders makes up the “shut-ins” area, where the East Fork of the Black River constricts into a maze of chutes, rivulets, rapids, and small pools.

-The cool, clear waters invite visitors to wade, splash, and slide, but take care when navigating the rocky area.
-For great views of the canyon-like gorge, follow a walkway that leads to an observation deck overlooking the shut-ins.
-Don’t miss the Black River Center with its interactive exhibits.
-Overnight guests can choose from a campground and 6 camper cabins.
+The cool, clear waters invite you to wade, splash, and slide, but take care when navigating the slippery area.
+A paved walkway leads to an observation deck that offers great views of the canyon-like gorge.
+Don’t miss the interactive exhibits about the park at the Black River Center.

 4. Finger Lakes State Park